Helpful General Resources for the researcher, both philatelic and non-philatelic

 Philatelic Bibliopole - Leonard H. Hartmann, under the business name of Philatelic Bibliopole, has dealt in authoritative philatelic books and literature since 1965.
 He has a strong stock of Confederate States titles.
 His website contains a searchable listing of all Confederate auctions of which he is aware, not just those for sale.
 Leonard is recognized as the leading authority on Confederate lithograph issues, having collected and studied them actively since the mid-1950s.
 He also offers a Confederate lithograph plating service.

-Auction Houses that regularly offer quality Confederate collections
+Auction Houses that regularly offer quality Confederate collections, presented alphabetically

 APS Show Calendar - lists all the major national shows